4-H County Ambassador (All Star)

 About the Program

-4-H All Star County Ambassadors are liaisons between the county 4-H office, 4-H members and volunteers, and the public.
+4-H County Ambassadors are liaisons between the county 4-H office, 4-H members and volunteers, and the public.
 They visit 4-H clubs in their county, network with other organizations within the community, and represent their county at the annual 4-H State Leadership Conference.
-4-H All Star County Ambassadors are role models for their fellow 4-H members and their community.
+4-H County Ambassadors are role models for their fellow 4-H members and their community.

-The 4-H All Star County Ambassador rank not only recognizes a member's leadership abilities, but it is also a working honor.
-4-H All Star County Ambassadors assist with county events, develop plans of action, and perform service projects.
+The 4-H County Ambassador rank not only recognizes a member's leadership abilities, but it is also a working honor.
+4-H County Ambassadors assist with county events, develop plans of action, and perform service projects.
 This esteemed position keeps older members involved by providing them with leadership development through goals to strive for as they serve as leader role models for younger members.

 Adult Advisors: Loring Casartelli & Tracy Boothe

 Applications will be available in Spring 2019.

 Due by June 1, 2019